telecom-paristech-ms-bgd-2017/starter-kit-datascience/README.md

 To avoid the war of pushes on master branch, create your own branch.
 You know this issue, you pulled but another user pushed before you just at this moment:

+> Of course, you can also make several commits in local, and push rarely to avoid this problem of priority.
+But create one branch is a good practice.

 Create your branch from master:

 ~~~